A Guide to Navigating the Permit Process

 What do I need to do to resolve my building code violation?

-Thank you for working with the Clackamas County Code Enforcement staff to bring your property into compliance with the Building Code.
-The following information is intended to help you understand the permitting process and help you resolve the code violation.
+Thank you for working with the Clackamas County Code Enforcement and Building Codes staff to bring your property into compliance with the State Building Code.
+The following information is intended to help you understand the permitting process and resolve your code violation.

 Keep these in mind as you navigate the process: